pingcap/community/challenge-Programs/performance-challenge.md

 - The total Contribution Credits owned by a team will not be affected by the change of team members;
 - If you join a team, your previous individual Contribution Credits will persist,  and any credits you earn after joining the team will be owned by the team.
-- If you quit a team, your original Contribution Credit is "0" because you can't inherit the team Contribution Credits.
+- If you quit a team, you can't inherit the team Contribution Credits.

 ### Q2: How to give up/change the picked issue?